Ta'lab

 Ta'lab (𐩩𐩱𐩡𐩨) was a god worshipped in ancient Yemen, particularly by Sumʿay tribes.
 Ta'lab was the moon god and also a protector of pastures.
-The name Ta'lab means “goat”, an animal that was considered sacred by southern Arabs.
+The name Ta'lab means “goat”, an animal that was considered sacred by south Arabians.
 Ta'lab’s oracle was consulted for advice.
-A shrine dedicated to him existed in Jabal Riyam in north Sana'a.
+A shrine dedicated to him existed in Jabal Riyam in north Sanaa.